Goodbye goodwill as European firms pay high price for M&A

 "Either they overpaid in former times or companies are not able to communicate to the market the value of their business."

-In terms of regions, Italy and Spain showed the worst ratios of market capitalization versus book value of equity with just 43 percent and 58 percent respectively.
+In terms of regions, Italy and Spain showed the worst ratios of market capitalisation versus book value of equity with just 43 percent and 58 percent respectively.

-Italian carmaker Fiat FIA.MI has 10.4 billion euros of goodwill recorded in its annual report to end-2011, almost double its 5.7 billion euros market capitalization.
+Italian carmaker Fiat FIA.MI has 10.4 billion euros of goodwill recorded in its annual report to end-2011, almost double its 5.7 billion euros market capitalisation.

 PSA Peugeot Citroen (PEUP.PA) meanwhile had 1.5 billion euros of goodwill versus a 2.1 billion euros market cap.